 - You need to have a Confirmation of Acceptance for Studies (CAS) from UCLan before you can apply for a Student Route visa.
 The CAS is an electronically generated reference number which the University gets from the UK Visas and Immigration (UKVI) computer system.
 In order to receive a CAS from UCLan you must have an unconditional offer; in order to have an unconditional offer, you must have met all our academic conditions; you must have received your Academic Technology Approval Scheme (ATAS) certificate if it is required to study your course (please see ‘Evidence you will need to have when you apply for your visa’); you must have paid the relevant deposit and you must have provided details requested of previous academic study, visas and passport.

 Your CAS number will be sent to you in an unconditional offer letter from UCLan; you will receive your CAS number up to a maximum of 6 months before your course starts.
 Please note:

 - A CAS can be used only once

 - You need to have the right amount of money available to you for the right period of time.

 If you plan to bring dependants with you: A dependant is your husband/wife or partner or your child/children.
-Not all Tier 4 applicants are allowed to bring dependants with them.
+Not all Student Route applicants are allowed to bring dependants with them.
 To bring a dependant with you, you must: Either be sponsored by a government on a course longer than six months or you must be doing a postgraduate level course of 12 months or longer.